donny741/spree_paysera/README.md

 ## Setup

+- In Spree admin panel go to "Configuration" > "Payment Methods".
+- Create a new payment method.
+- Select provider "Spree::Gateway::Paysera", enter name and description.
+- Click "Create".
-In Spree admin panel go to "Configuration" > "Payment Methods".
-Create a new payment method.
-Select provider "Spree::Gateway::Paysera", enter name and description.
-Click "Create".
-Enter project id, domain name and message text (paytext).
-Untick production "Test Mode" for use in production.
+- Enter Project ID, Domain Name and Message Text (paytext).
+Untick "Test Mode" for use in production.